JenniBeadle/paratextmanual/docs/Training-Manual/00-Overview.md

 sidebar_position: 1
 ---

-The training manual is designed to follow the tasks in the SIL Compact Plan.
-SIL follows six stages, UBS has four stages.
+The training manual is follows the tasks in the SIL Compact Plan.
+SIL has six stages, whereas UBS has four stages.

 -  [Introduction](1.Intro.md)
 -  [Stage 1](02-Stage-1/00-Stage-1.md)